-The short answer is that a critical success factor is an expected success one is seeking.
+A very common question is, what is a critical success factor?
+The short answer is that a critical success factor, or key success factor, is an expected success one is seeking.
 However, when it comes to using Critical Success Factors, hereafter named CSF, in the context of strategy, the meaning and use is somewhat more pre-defined and formal.

 Definition of a Critical Success Factor